Matt-bql/Pagination-React/README.md

 This project is used for practicing pulling data from an endpoint from the website https://jsonplaceholder.typicode.com/

 Uses React with Hooks and Tailwind for some styling.

+#1.
+Pulling endpoint named 'posts' and iterating over the data I need to show on screen.